 Watch Steph Curry's Amazing Move On His Brother Seth In The 76ers-Warriors Game

+Watch Steph Curry's Amazing Move On His Brother In The Warriors Win Over The 76ers

-The Golden State Warriors are hosting the Philadelphia 76ers on Wednesday night, which means that one of the best matchups in the NBA is taking place.
+The Golden State Warriors hosted the Philadelphia 76ers on Wednesday night, which meant that one of the best matchups in the NBA took place.

 Steph Curry and Seth Curry going head to head.